-Memory Lock Bits Protection Type
+Memory Lock Bits s Protection Type

-LB Mode LB2 LB1
+LB Mode B Mode LB2 LB1

 1 1 1 No memory lock features enabled.

-2 1 0 Further programming of the Flash and EEPROM is disabled in Parallel and Serial Programming mode.
-The Fuse bits are locked in both Serial and Parallel Programming mode.
-(1)
+2 1 0 Further programming of Flash and EEPROM is disabled in parallel and serial programming mode.
+Fuse bits are locked in both serial and parallel programming mode (1)

-3 0 0 Further programming and verification of the Flash and EEPROM is disabled in Parallel and Serial Programming mode.
-The Fuse bits are locked in both Serial and Parallel Programming mode.
-(1)
+3 0 0 Further reading and programming of Flash and EEPROM is disabled in parallel and serial programming mode.
+Fuse bits are locked in both serial and parallel programming mode (1)